 Click here to read more about the importance of getting the right shareholders agreement or business partnership agreement

-Whether it’s help with the termination or sale of your franchise, debt recovery or employment law issues or advice and representation in any commercial disputes, our team can provide the specialist legal advice and support you need.
+Whether it’s help with the termination or sale of your franchise, debt recovery or advice and representation in any commercial disputes, our team can provide the specialist legal advice and support you need.

 We can help you with a review or amendment of your existing contract, as well as looking at issues surrounding the renewal and termination of any individual franchise